1CloudHub/aivolvex-genai-foundry/README.md

 Enjoy the application experience.

 * Deployment typically takes 20–30 minutes.
 After a successful deployment, please wait an additional 10 minutes before using the application.
+* If the underlying EC2 instance is stopped and started again, the application will not run automatically and run into issues.
 ---
 ## About GenAI Foundry